Review articles on this site earn small revenue from purchasing products through affiliate links.

 • Backlight: Auto

-The results of a day trip to Mt.
+Results from a day hike up Mt.
 Tanigawa.
-From left, Garmin was 63%, Epson was still close to full, and Casio was 36%.
+From the left, Garmin is at 63%, Epson is still almost full, and Casio is at 36%

-Roughly speaking, the battery quality is probably proportional to the ease of viewing of the screen and the usability of the UI.
-Rather than being superior to the battery itself, it is more emphasised on the clarity of the display and high operability, and as a result, the battery life seems to be at a discount.
+Roughly speaking, the quality of the battery is roughly proportional to the visibility of the screen and the ease of use of the UI.
+Rather than the quality of the battery itself, it seems that as a result of placing more emphasis on the clarity of the display and ease of operation, the battery life suffers accordingly

-The only thing I'm not following is to follow, but the WSD-F20 , which consumes the most battery life, has the secret feature that other two models don't have, "can be used while charging*."
-If you're in a situation where the battery level is really bad, you can just stretch the cord directly from the mobile battery in your pocket to your wrist and charge it. *All models can be charged while measuring, so to be precise, it can be attached to your arm while charging.
+the WSD-F20 , which consumes the most battery, has a secret feature that the other two models don't have: it can be used while charging.
+If you're really low on battery, you can just run the cord from the mobile battery in your pocket directly to your wrist and charge it. *All models can charge while measuring, so more accurately, you can wear it on your arm while it's charging.

-With the WSD-F20, you can put a mobile battery in a hip belt pocket, pouch, or sacoche, and then charge your watch while walking.
+With the WSD-F20, you can put a mobile battery in a hip belt pocket, pouch, or sacoche, and use it to charge your watch while walking

-Of course, the manufacturer does not particularly recommend it.
-Personally, stretched cords are clunky and can easily get caught, so I don't recommend them under any circumstances.
-However, it recovers quite a bit after a few minutes of charging, and there are many models of mobile batteries that are very compact even with large capacity, so I think it's actually a good way to use it.
-Above all, it is important to be able to devise an emergency method when it is really necessary.
+Of course, the manufacturer doesn't particularly recommend it.
+Personally, I think the extended cord looks unsightly and is prone to getting caught, so I don't recommend it in all situations.
+However, it recovers a lot with just a few minutes of charging, and recent mobile batteries come in very compact models with high capacity, so I think it's actually a viable method.
+Above all, it's important to be able to use it as an emergency solution when you really need it

-So far, I've written about the appearance and general usability in the first half of the comparison review.
-Next time, we will finally take a deeper look at what you can do outdoors such as hiking, as well as the usability of the apps and sensors.
+So far, I've written about the first half of this comparison review, focusing on the appearance and overall usability.
+In the next post, I'll take a deeper look at how well it performs outdoors, such as hiking, and the usability of the app and sensors

 [Reference] Comparison table for WSD-F20, fenix 5x Sapphire, MZ-500L specs